Altinn/altinn-studio-docs/content/notifications/architecture/sms/_index.en.md

 A client, [SmsClient](https://github.com/Altinn/altinn-notifications-sms/blob/main/src/Altinn.Notifications.Sms.Integrations/LinkMobility/SmsClient.cs)
 has been implemented based on the SDK made available by Link to interact with their API.

+Delivery reports from Link Mobility are pushed to the delivery report endpoint in our public API.

 ## Dependencies
 The microservice takes use of a range of external and Altinn services as well as .NET libraries to support the provided functionality.